HVEPYC/HVEPYC-Content-Based-Filtering-System/README.md

  The code in this example uses the dataset from MovieLens.org (https://grouplens.org/datasets/movielens/25m/) as an example for Content Based Filtering.
 This Filtering method can also be adapted to other Datasets, as long as information regarding Genres/Class/Type of data are present for the given unit of Data.

- The Code can be tested by Downloading the MovieLens dataset from the above link, and placing the unzipped "ml-25m" folder next to the Python Script.
+ This code can be tested by Downloading the MovieLens dataset from the above link, and placing the unzipped "ml-25m" folder next to the Python Script.
 The Folder should contain both movies.csv and ratings.csv files.

  This code also includes a sample implementation where the user is asked to input their desired Genres, and the Program Generates the Top 10 movies which meet those criterias, arranged from highest to lowest Rating.